iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 > Gave me a notification saying I had been in contact with someone with covid and had to self isolate....10 days AFTER I had been in contact with them and I only had to isolate for 1 day??
 Not convinced it works or it is very slow to update you.<br> :date: __2021-02-19 14:05:01__

-> When I first got the App I thought it was great to have it but now I am convinced it doesn't work giving people false confidence they've not been in contact with Covid, I have been in close contact with covid infected people yet never had notification.
-I think its flawed by requiring people to self input if they have it.
-Yet reading other reviews such as people in same household both entering details and none being informed that they've been in close contact?
-Raises suspension app authenticity<br> :date: __2021-02-14 10:44:35__

 #### 1-star reviews